cretz/asmble/README.md

 # Asmble

 Asmble is a compiler that compiles [WebAssembly](http://webassembly.org/) code to JVM bytecode.
-It also contains utilities for working with WASM code from the command line and from JVM languages.
+It also contains an interpreter and utilities for working with WASM code from the command line and from JVM languages.

+## Features

+* WASM to JVM bytecode compiler (no runtime required)
+* WASM interpreter (instruction-at-a-time steppable)
+* Conversion utilities between WASM binary, WASM text, and WASM AST
+* Programmatic JVM library for all of the above (written in Kotlin)
+* [Examples](examples) showing how to use other languages on the JVM via WASM (e.g. Rust)

 ## Quick Start